evansantos/internet.org/_posts/br/2015-08-08-fique-ligado-post-1.markdown

 layout: post
 title:  "Post 1 - Fique Ligado"
 date:   2015-08-08
+categories:
-categories: fique-ligado
+- fique-ligado
+- São Paulo
+- Fique Ligado
+tag: [citybrsp]
 permalink: /br/sao-paulo/fique-ligado/post-1
 ---

 # Post - Fique Ligado!

 You shall not find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways,
 ![alt text][image1]

 but the most common way is to run `jekyll serve`, which launches a web server and **auto**-*regenerates* your site when a file is updated.